trimix3d/lol_best_adc_build_finder/README.md

      {statikk_shyv , infinity_edge}]
     ```

-2. Simulate a fight with every build in the list and save the corresponding results.
+2. Simulate a fight with every build in the new list and save the corresponding results.

     The results saved are:
     - price of the build